hacs/documentation/documentation/developer/start.md

 ---
 id: start
 title: Getting started
-description: "Getting started with HACS development"
+description: 'Getting started with HACS development'
-sidebar_position: 0
 ---

 This integration is **massive** and there are a lot of areas to contribute to.